 The Kimberley Process (KP) is the key international initiative aimed at stemming the global flow of conflict diamonds — rough diamonds that are used to fund armed conflicts.
 It was initiated by several southern African countries to address peace and security concerns, as well as to protect the continent’s many national economies that depend on the diamond industry.
 The KP now includes more than 50 participants involved in producing, processing, importing and exporting rough diamonds.

-International concern persists about the link between illicit international trade in rough diamonds and armed conflict.
-While conflict diamonds constitute only a very small percentage of the international diamond trade, they have had a devastating impact on peace, security and sustainable development in affected countries.
+International concerns persist about the link between armed conflict and illicit international trade in rough diamonds.
+While “conflict diamonds” constitute a small percentage of the international diamond trade, they have had a devastating impact on peace, security and sustainable development in affected countries.

 - Date Modified: